Škoda Garde/Rapid

-The Rapid, and its predecessor Garde, were internally known as Type 743 models, with the later 135/136 Rapids being referred to as Type 747.
+Garde/Rapid (1981)

+When first introduced, the coupé version was sold as the Škoda Garde in many markets, including the Czechoslovak domestic market.
+The Rapid name was also used in export from the very beginning, in the UK and in Germany, for example.
+It is a 2-door coupé derived from the Škoda 120 LS 4-door saloon, powered by the same 1.2-litre (1174 cc) engine producing 55 PS.
+The rear suspension was also redesigned, using a semi-trailing arm layout rather than the swing axle of the saloons.

+It was initially manufactured in Kvasiny from September 1981 to May 1982 - with production moving to Bratislava in May 1982 – becoming the first mass-produced car in Slovakia.
+It was replaced by the facelifted "M-series" version in July 1984.

+Facelift model (1984)

+Based on the revised Type 742M saloons, the facelifted model received larger headlamps and blocky, black plastic bumpers.
+The "Garde" name which had been used in certain markets earlier was now dropped.

 Specifications

 The Rapid used a unibody structure and a rear-engine, rear-wheel-drive layout.
 Front suspension was by double wishbones and coil springs.
 At the rear there were semi-trailing arms and coil springs, a major upgrade from the swing axle of earlier Škodas that gave safer and more predictable handling.
 Brakes were discs with four-pot calipers at the front, and drums at the rear.

-The engine was a water-cooled, carburated, OHV inline four mounted longitudinally, slanted to the right and overhanging the rear axle.
+The engine was a water-cooled, carbureted, OHV inline four mounted longitudinally, slanted to the right and overhanging the rear axle.
 Power was sent to the rear wheels through a transaxle gearbox.
-Engine upgrades were introduced concurrently with the analogous ones of the Škoda 130 series saloon.
+Engine upgrades were introduced concurrently with the analogous ones of the Type 742/746 saloons.